 Then we will set up the agreed number of virtual face to face meetings depending on the program.

-Within a number of specified days of a program ending (see your program description) I offer a complementary review meeting of up to 30 mins to find out how things are going, what has – or hasn’t – worked and next steps which may or may not include extending the coaching arrangement.
+Within a number of specified days of a program ending (see your program description) I MAY DEEM TO offer a complementary review meeting of up to 30 mins to find out how things are going, what has – or hasn’t – worked and next steps which may or may not include extending the coaching arrangement.
+This is not always offered – it will depend on circumstances and availability at that time.

 I use a variety of techniques and coaching models, customised with your requirements at front of mind.
 We will agree your priorities to be tackled during the sessions.
 We are able to be flexible, and sometimes priorities alter, so tell me if things change.